Day in the Life

 July 22, 1838 ~ Sunday

-22 [FIGURE] I wrote a Letter to Elder Thomas B. Marsh in Far West Caldwell County Missouri I gave him
+22 A hand pointing to the right I wrote a Letter to Elder Thomas B. Marsh in Far West Caldwell County Missouri I gave him

 an account of the churches in the east, & of six persons that I baptized in Farmington Connecticut.
 I Also